"I came to create teachers, not to gain students." -- Yogi Bhajan

 History of Guru Ram Das Ashram

 Arriving in Los Angeles in 1968, Yogi Bhajan began his mission to share the teachings of Kundalini Yoga, and to help people live healthy, happy and holy lives.
 He first established Guru Ram Das Ashram as a yoga center in West Hollywood, and it was here in Los Angeles that Kundalini Yoga in the Western World was born.

 In the spring of 1972, we moved to the current location, a former chiropractic and hydrotherapy office, where it was established as a formal Gurdwara.

 Yogi Bhajan lived at Guru Ram Das Ashram until the early 1980s.
 He resided in the small living quarters in the back, joined by his wife, children and staff.
-In that humble living room countless came for his guidance, the Khalsa Council was born, both spiritual and world leaders have been welcomed and our babies were named.
+In that humble living room countless people came for his guidance, the Khalsa Council was born, both spiritual and world leaders have been welcomed and our babies were named.

-What is now our Gurdwara with marble floors, then served as a Sadhana room and Gurdwara in the morning, yoga center by day, and is where Yogi Bhajan, the Siri Singh Sahib, sat and taught classes two nights a week for over 15 years.
+What is now our Gurdwara with marble floors, then served as a Sadhana room and Gurdwara in the morning, yoga center by day, and it is where Yogi Bhajan, the Siri Singh Sahib, sat and taught classes two nights a week for over 15 years.